 The move — or anticipated lack of moves — reverberated immediately through the bond market, and the yield on the 10-year Treasury note tumbled to its lowest level in more than a year.
-It fell as low as 2.52 percent, down from 2.61 percent late Tuesday and from more than 3.20 percent as recently as November, as traders priced in expectations for a slower economy and tame inflation, as well as this very patient Fed.
+It fell as low as 2.52 percent, down from 2.61 percent late Tuesday and from more than 3.20 percent as recently as November.

 The impact should soon filter out to consumers across the economy, and the effects will likely remain for a while.
 The yield on the 10-year Treasury, which influences rates for all kinds of consumer loans, could drift higher over the next year, but it's not likely to cross above 2.75 percent, said Ed Al-Hussainy, senior currency and rates analyst at Columbia Threadneedle Investments.
 That would mean rates for the next year would remain lower than they've been for much of the past year.